Ec-Tron/devmenu/README.md

 ## Installation

-*Remember: before running any scripts in your terminal (including this one) take the proper precautions against malware and other attacks by understaing what you are downloading.*
+*Remember: before running any scripts in your terminal (including this one) take the proper precautions against malware and other attacks by understanding what you are downloading.*

 Clone the repository: